11 common traits of highly intelligent people

 Advita Bihani points out that highly intelligent people tend to have a great sense of humour.

 Scientists agree.
-One study found that people who wrote funnier cartoon captions scored higher on measures of verbal intelligence.
-Another study found that professional comedians scored higher than average on measures of verbal intelligence.
+One 2011 University of New Mexico study found that people who wrote funnier cartoon captions scored higher on measures of verbal intelligence.
+Another University of New Mexico study found that professional comedians scored higher than average on measures of verbal intelligence.

-Smart people can “almost feel what someone is thinking/feeling,” says one Quora user.
+Smart people can “almost feel what someone is thinking/feeling,” He added in the deleted answer.

 Some psychologists argue that empathy, being attuned to the needs and feelings of others and acting in a way that is sensitive to those needs, is a core component of emotional intelligence.
 Emotionally-intelligent individuals are typically very interested in talking to new people and learning more about them.